pubkey/event-reduce/README.md

     <li>2.
 A write event occurs on the database and changes some data</li>
     <li>3.
 To get the new version of the query's results you now have three options:</li>
     <ul>
         <li>a.
-Run the query over the database again which takes again 100 milliseconds</li>
+Run the query over the database again which takes another 100 milliseconds</li>
         <li>
             b.
 Write complex code that somehow merges the incoming event with the old state
         </li>